 Woofer Size For Room Size

 Getting the right woofer size for your room can be a little challenging.
-Before you make the final decision, you need to consider elements such as room volume and concept, power output, frequency range, explosiveness, among others.
+Before you make the final decision, you need to consider elements such as room volume and concept, power output, frequency range, and explosiveness, among others.

-There is no standard rule for determining which size subwoofer for particular room size.
+There is no standard rule for determining which size subwoofer is for a particular room size.
 This is because several variables in play generally need to be put together to decide the right woofer size.

 Most rooms are considered small compared to dedicated listening spaces such as commercial movie theaters.

-However, because we generally intend to hit reference levels with minimal distortion or compression, having a more prominent room helps you get much louder sound and takes you much closer to hitting the reference levels.
+However, because we generally intend to hit reference levels with minimal distortion or compression, having a more prominent room helps you get a much louder sound and takes you much closer to hitting the reference levels.

 Here are the general room categories:

 - Small – 1200 – 2000 cubic foot